Security on untrusted networks #

 extra_filters and extra_stream_filters should be percent-encoded when they include characters that are not URL-safe.
 For example, the query _stream:{service=frontend-logs} should be written as _stream%3A%7Bservice%3Dfrontend-logs%7D.

 Prefer using extra_stream_filters over extra_filters whenever possible.
-This can improve search query performance because VictoriaLogs processes searches using stream filters faster than regular filters.
 See LogsQL performance optimization tips .

 Write Authorization #

-For log writing, VictoriaLogs single-node and vlinsert expose the same write API endpoints which start with the /insert/ prefix , so when configuring write requests, it is important to set this path for request authorization.
+Both VictoriaLogs single-node and vlinsert expose the same data ingestion API endpoints, which start with the /insert/ prefix .
+When configuring request authorization or load balancing at vmauth, it is important to allow access to this path prefix.

 users: